-2.3 Insufficient data
+Insufficient data

-There are some cases where the quantity of data is not sufficient to perform any assessment.
-They include for example, regions where there are no data available for the baseline or datasets where the vast majority of data are non-detects values (measurement result below the detection limit).

-There are cases where data are not sufficient to date to perform an assessment of radionuclide concentration changes with time.
+- 17. There are definitely some cases where the quantity of data is not sufficient to perform any assessment.
+They include for example, regions where there are no data available for the baseline or datasets where the vast majority of data are non-detects values. - 18.
+There are cases where data are not sufficient to date to perform an assessment.
 They include the inputs of radioactive substances to the sea from the offshore oil and gas industry de-scaling operations.
-Data are being collected which will make assessments possible in the future.
+Data are being collected which will make assessments possible in the future. - 19.
 There are cases where data are not detailed enough to perform an assessment but where the addition of realistic assumptions make assessments possible.
-They include the inputs of radioactive substances to the sea from the offshore oil and gas industry from discharges of produced water and displacement water.
-For the latter discharges, estimated average daily quantities of discharges of produced water and displacement water have been published for each year from 1996 (OSPAR, 2006).
-Assuming that the average concentrations of the U-238 and Th-232 decay chains (e.g. the longer lived radionuclides Pb-210, Po-210, Ra-226 and Ra-228) remains fairly constant at long term (as it is suggested by measurements reported by Norway in the First Periodic Evaluation), statistical techniques may be used to assess the trend of the inputs of radioactive substances to the sea from the offshore oil and gas industry from discharges of produced water and displacement water.
+They include the inputs of radioactive substances to the sea from the offshore oil and gas industry from discharges of produced water and displacement water. for the latter discharges, estimated average daily quantities of discharges of produced water and displacement water have been published for each year from 1996 (cf. the RSC report "First Periodic Evaluation of Progress towards the Objective of the Radioactive Substances Strategy").
+Assuming that the average concentrations of the U-238 and Th-232 decay chains (e.g. the longer lived radionuclides Pb-210, Po-210, Ra-226 and Ra-228) remains fairly constant at long term (as it is suggested by measurements reported by Norway in the First Periodic Evaluation §26), statistical techniques may be used to assess the trend of the inputs of radioactive substances to the sea from the offshore oil and gas industry from discharges of produced water and displacement water.
 This should also be assessed in more detail by the RSC.

-3. Selection of acceptable methodologies
+Selection of acceptable methodologies

-3.1 Number of data points needed to achieve statistical significance
+Number of data points needed to achieve statistical significance

-This point is only partially dealt with in the present report (see Chapters 4 and 5 for indications on concentrations and Chapter 6 for discharges).
-This should be covered as part of a recommended wider review of all current data and its spatio-temporal coverage (see Chapter 7).
+20. This point is only partially dealt with in the present report (see chapters 5 and 6 for indications on concentrations and chapter 7 for discharges).
+This should be covered as part of a recommended wider review of all current data and its spatio-temporal coverage (see chapter 8).

-3.2 Proposed method to deal with datasets including non-detect values
+Proposed method to deal with datasets including non-detect values

-The methods proposed by ICG-Stats to deal with datasets which include non-detects values (< DL) come from recent works by environment scientists, Dr Dennis HELSEL and co-workers, published in the book "Nondetects And Data Analysis: Statistics for Censored Environmental Data" (Helsel, 2005).
-The statistical techniques are inspired by those widely used in the fields of medical sciences or in systems-engineering (reliability analysis) (Lee and Helsel, 2007).

-The authors recommend considering two cases, depending on the proportion of non-detects values present in the dataset:

-- up to 80% of non-detects values - more than 80% of non-detects values (see Chapter 5 for more details on the choice of that 80% cutoff threshold).
+- 21. The methods proposed by ICG-Stats to deal with datasets which include non-detects values (< DL) come from recent works by environment scientists, Dr Dennis HELSEL and co-workers, published in the book "Nondetects And Data Analysis: Statistics for Censored Environmental Data" (Helsel, 2005).
+The statistical techniques are inspired by those widely used in the fields of medical sciences or in systems-engineering (reliability analysis) (Lee and Helsel, 2007). - 22.
+The authors recommend considering two cases, depending on the proportion of non-detects values present in the dataset: - up to 80% of non-detects values - more than 80% of non-detects values (see section 6 for more details on the choice of that 80% cutoff threshold) - 23.
 These methods can be used to describe the datasets with relevant statistical parameters and to make comparisons amongst datasets, for example the baseline and the assessment period datasets.

-3.3 Methodologies appropriate to different contexts
+Methodologies appropriate to different contexts